 “When perfectionism is driving us, shame is riding shotgun

 Self care is a crucial factor in your quest for Soul Empowered Wellness.
-As long as you continue to make yourself less than you are, and less than you deserve, you can never find the harmony and balance of Wholeness of body, emotions, mind and spirit.
+As long as you continue to make yourself less than you are, and less than you deserve, you can never find the harmony and balance of Wholeness, in body, emotions, mind and spirit.

 All information and opinions presented here are for information purposes only and are not intended as a substitute for professional advice offered during a consultation with your health care provider.
 Do not use this article to diagnose a health condition.
 Speak to your doctor if you think your condition may be serious or before discontinuing any prescribed medication.
 Please consult with your health care provider before following any of the treatment suggested on this site, particularly if you have an ongoing health issue.